Make your snap store page pop!

 After you’ve tested the snap and happy it works as intended, here are 6 things you can do to make the snap store listing really pop and significantly increase the likelihood that the application will get noticed and widely used.
 Log into your Snapcraft account and take your store listing to the next level!

 The simplest thing you can do as a publisher is to make sure basic application metadata is correct.

 - Make sure the Title is accurate and uses the correct case and spacing.

 - Write a 79 character Summary to pitch the application to people browsing the store.

-- Use the long form Description to accurately describe the application and highlight it’s most important features.
+- Use Markdown to format the Description to accurately describe the application and highlight it’s most important features.

-The Snap Advocacy team love accurate and detailed metadata because we can create effective social campaigns and blog posts to highlight the application.
+The Snap Advocacy team love accurate and detailed metadata because we can create effective social campaigns and blog posts to highlight your application.

 Logo, Screenshots & Videos

 .jpg are supported.
 Uploading a logo significantly improves the appearance of the application listing in graphical storefronts.